-If you are asked to submit an application you will be required to include the following documentation with your application.
+Second stage: If you are invited to submit a second-stage application you will be required to submit additional documentation with your application.
 If the required documentation is not included, your application cannot be considered.

 Translations: For documents not originally written in English please include an English translation.
 This does not need to be an official or notarised translation, but it must be clear and accurate.
 Documents in a language other than English that are not accompanied by an English translation will not be processed.